 At Cincinnati Law, we believe that costs should never keep you from pursuing your dream degree.
-That’s why nearly three out of four Cincinnati Law students receive fully renewable annual scholarships that range from $3,000 to full-tuition.
+That’s why nearly 95% of Cincinnati Law students receive fully renewable annual scholarships that range from $3,000 to full-tuition.

 In fact, every year, we award more than $3 million to students like you through our extensive scholarship and fellowship opportunities.
 Our scholarships are renewable for each of your three years of law school as long as you maintain a minimum 2.0 grade point average.
 Scholarships are awarded to admitted applicants in order to attract and retain an academically talented and diverse student body.

 In the last nine years, 100% of scholarships awarded by Cincinnati Law have been renewed.

 Roughly 95-100% of the incoming class of 2019 received scholarship awards.
 The average award was around $12,000.

 The College of Law is proud to feature the Taft Scholars Program as part of our annual scholarship offerings.
 Taft Scholars receive a range of opportunities and resources to nurture their professional and intellectual growth, including full-tuition scholarship, a community mentor, guaranteed research assistant placement with faculty, an opportunity with our Centers and Institutes, and invitations to special events at the College.

 These select experiences complement our robust academic offerings in the classroom and our countless opportunities that put your learning into practice.
 Consistent with our student-centered approach, the unique program will bring to bear our considerable resources at the University and the legal community to help you reach your goals.

 But note that time is of the essence when it comes to our awards—we award scholarships to students as they apply and are accepted into our academically talented and diverse student body.
 All you need to do to be considered for a scholarship is complete your online application.
 Your offer of admission includes your scholarship award information.